lolive/shinyshell-base/README.md

 ## source_bashrc  :

+Source your $HOME/.bashrc (and set all your Shinyshell functions)

 Source your $HOME/.bashrc.
 It should also run the $BD/.bashrc i.e reload all functions.

 ## tcpkill TCP_PORT_TO_FREE :

+Kill the process locking a given TCP port

 Kill the process locking the tcp port $TCP_PORT_TO_FREE.